YazdanZ/dotfiles/README.md

 #### Workspaces

-The left of the bar displays workspaces configured in `$HOME/.config/bspwmrc`; in our case 10 workspaces have been defined, each containing a set of window rules.<br/>
+The left of the bar displays workspaces configured in `$HOME/.config/bspwm/bspwmrc`; in our case 10 workspaces have been defined, each containing a set of window rules.
+The user can move to different workspaces by scrolling on the worspace section of the bar.<br/>

 Workspaces can be in one of the following 3 states: <img align="right" src="https://github.com/Unixado/dotfiles/blob/master/.config/SetupScreenShots/PolybarWorkspaces.png">